awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA_Troubleshooting.md

 Minimum = 0ms, Maximum = 0ms, Average = 0ms
 ```

-For further troubleshooting, use the following command to enable debugging\.
+For further troubleshooting, use the following command to enable debugging:

 ```
 router# debug crypto ipsec
 ```

-To disable debugging, use the following command\.
+To disable debugging, use the following command:

 ```
 router# no debug crypto ipsec